mivige/DeReK/README.md

 ## 🚀 Future Enhancements

-DeReK was built in 32 hours—here's what we'd add with more time:
+DeReK was built in 24 hours, here's what we'd add with more time:

 ### Near-Term (v1.1)
 - [ ] **Voice Activity Detection (VAD)** - Better silence detection